-What are smart contracts on blockchain?
+What are Smart Contracts on Blockchain?

 In recent years, blockchain technology has gained widespread attention for its potential to revolutionize industries ranging from finance to healthcare.
 One of the key innovations that have emerged on blockchain platforms is smart contracts.
 Smart contracts are self-executing programs that run on top of blockchain networks and are designed to automate the execution of contractual agreements between parties.
-These contracts can be used to facilitate a wide range of transactions, from simple peer-to-peer payments to complex supply chain management processes.
-In this article, we will explore what smart contracts on blockchain are, how they work, and why they are significant for the future of blockchain technology.

-What are smart contracts?
+What are Smart Contracts?

 Similar to conventional contracts, smart contracts describe the conditions of an agreement or arrangement.
 The distinguishing factor that renders smart contracts “smart” is their reliance on code executed on a blockchain, as opposed to being documented on paper placed on a lawyer’s desk.